samirhimi/webapp-by-ingress/README.md

 # webapp-by-ingress
 To simplify the deployment i passed the index.html as configmap called webapp-cm

-Create it by passing the command:
+Create it by the command:

 kubectl -n dev create configmap webapp-cm --from-file=website/index.html